Abdelrhman-Sayed70/Operating_Systems/Lab 6/README.md

 3. Program registers
 4. The environment ID.
 5. ptr_user directory
-6. each program has its directory table
+6. each program (environment) has its directory table

 ## FOS progrmas
 `in user folder`